“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 This will give the interviewer a clearer picture of what you are capable of, and how you can help the company.

-Finally, highlight any specific customer service techniques that you learned during your training.
+First, emphasize how the training helped you develop strong customer service skills.
+Then, show how you used those skills in your previous work experience.
+Finally, highlight any specific customer service techniques you learned during your training.
 Explain how you would use those techniques in the role you are interviewing for.

 Like any kind of skill set, customer service skills are developed through practice, practice, practice.